sutra/spring-cache-redis-scored/src/site/markdown/index.md

 and always returns the newest versioned data, lets replay the above scenario, to demonstrate how `ScoredRedisCache` prevents stale data:

-1. the cached data is expired;
+1. The cached data is expired;
-2. thread A queries data from persistence layer, got old data(version 1);
+2. Request A queries data from persistence layer, got old data(version 1);
-3. thread B writes new data(version 2) into persistence layer;
+3. Request B writes new data(version 2) into persistence layer;
-4. thread B **writes new data(version 2)** into cache with score 2;
+4. **Request B writes new data(version 2) into cache with score 2;**
-5. thread A add old data(version 1) into cache with score 1;
+5. Request A add old data(version 1) into cache with score 1;

-6. now we have 2 verions of data in cache, and when querying from cache, the newest version of data will be returned, by using Redis command `ZREVRANGEBYSCORE key +inf -inf limit 0 1`.
+Now we have 2 verions of data in cache, the version 1 is score = 1, and the version 2 is score = 2.
+And when querying from cache,
+the newest version with maximum score(score = 2, version = 2) of data
+will be returned,
+by using Redis command `ZREVRANGEBYSCORE key +inf -inf limit 0 1`.